alovajs/alovajs.github.io/docs/07-strategy/02-usePagination.md

 });
 ```

-## list manipulation functions
+## List action functions

-usePagination provides a fully functional list operation function, which can achieve the same effect as the re-request list without re-requesting the list, which greatly improves the interactive experience of the page.
+usePagination provides a fully functional list action function, which can achieve the same effect as the re-request list without re-requesting the list, which greatly improves the interactive experience of the page.
 The specific function description continues to look down!

 ### Insert list item